dcuartielles/bash_site/README.md

 ## Updates

+### 20220108: patching the folders

+* Fixed the folder structure from hard-coded to variables to better support portability
+* Removed any kind of content being empty from being rendered, this will allow for content to slowly show in the pages as it is being added to the spreadsheet (cool-to-have feature when slowly releasing courses
+* Added extra fields to the dataset to support all remaining information to fill in the templates
+* Added code to render the new fields into the template
+* Clean up multiple EOLs in the exercises appearing upon removal of unused fields

+### 20220107: edit from Libreoffice

+* Added headers to the data columns, added ability to jump over the header line in the dataset when iterating through the content
+* Editing in Libreoffice implies converting numbers with leading zeroes into pure **ints**, this requires adding a leading zero addition to the numbering string when the index is below 10
+* Added folder for local images, illustration of circuits, etc
+* Added subfolder for images to specific exercises.
+Just to keep'm tidy

 ### 20220106: remove repetition

 * Remove video prefix and suffix from the *CSV* file and put it into the script as variables.
 This reduces the dataset's size by 30%